-The Deputy Headteacher and Key Stage One English/Phonics Leader are both non-class-based members of staff, and boost children in Years Six and Two respectively.
+The Deputy Headteacher and SENDCo are both non-class-based members of staff, and boost children in Years Six and Two respectively.
 Their focus is not Pupil Premium children specifically, but benefits all children irrespective of their background.
 They do, however, have a particular focus on more able Pupil Premium children to ensure that they are stretched and challenged as much as possible.
-In addition, the SENDCo supports all children of SEND, including those eligible for the PP Grant.